 The Gray Line Nothern Lights Mystery tour includes:

 - Watching the Northern Lights flashing across the sky in brilliant patterns

 - Learning about the science of Northern Lights

 - Complimentary pick-up and drop-off for hotels and guesthouses in Reykjavik

-- Round trip transportation
+- Round trip transportation to northern lights sightings

 - Professional tour guide